 If I had the time I would have probably read it in one sitting, but I’m currently half-way through it.
 It’s fast-paced, in fairly short chapters, with brief sections, and this all makes for an easy read.
 I’ve known about the book and film since they came out, so I’m a little late to the party, but better late than never!
 I look forward to finishing the book and catching up with the film sometime.

 Update: I finished the book (a really gripping read) and Naomi bought me the DVD, so we snuggled on the sofa to watch it.
 All in all, a great book and film.
+Oh, and I was finally able to return the book in August 2019 and enjoy lunch and a coffee.

 Although I’d seen it before, I watched I, Daniel Blake with Naomi (watching for the first time) last night.
 Like the first time, it made me sad and angry in equal measure, as well as bringing tears to my eyes.